 Getting you ready for maturity

 Have an endowment with us that’s approaching maturity?
-Here we’ll help you learn more about how the process works, getting in touch with us and keeping your money invested.
+You’re in the right place.
+You’ll find details on how the maturity process works, how you can get in touch with us and what your options are.

-We’ll send you a maturity pack in the post a few weeks before your endowment’s maturity date.
-This pack will include clear instructions on how to get your money.
+We’ll send you a maturity pack in the post four to six weeks before your endowment’s maturity date.

-- If any personal information in the pack is incorrect or has changed (such as your name or address) you must contact us and let us know
+- If any of your personal information in your pack is incorrect or has changed, such as your name or address, give us a ring on the relevant number below to let us know

-- If you’ve got any questions about the process, your policy or options moving forward, take a look at our FAQs
+- If you’ve got any questions about the process, your policy or your options, take a look at our FAQs

-Already have plans for your cash or looking to reinvest it straight away?
+Already have plans for your cash or looking to reinvest it?

 Take your money

-Your maturity pack will tell you how you can receive your money – which may include sending us some documentation so we can check your identity.
-Once we have everything, your money will take 3-5 working days to appear in your account.
-Read our endowment FAQs to find out more.
+Your maturity pack will tell you how to get your money – you may need to send us some documentation so we can check your identity.
+Once we have everything, your money will appear in your account three to five working days after maturity.

 Keep your existing policy

 Want to keep your endowment as it is?
-You may be able to stay invested with your existing endowment and extend its maturity date.
-Check your maturity pack to see if your endowment offers this option – if it does, you’ll find instructions on what to do next.
+You may be able to if your policy includes the option to extend its maturity date – your maturity pack will tell you more.

 If you need advice on what to do with the money from your endowment – or you need help planning your retirement – our financial advice support team can put you in touch with someone who can help.